hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 #### Double Quotations

-Double quotations are typically the most useful because they allow the user to search for whitespace AND allows for bash to expand `bash` variables, so that now:
+Double quotations are typically the most useful because they allow the user to search for whitespace **AND** allows for `bash` to expand variables, so that now:

 ```
 grep "C${at}CH" catch.txt